Lombiq/Orchard-Liquid-Markup/Readme.md

 	{% Display User %}

 	You can also give the shape input parameters as from C#:
-	{% Display User, 'Parameter1: some value', 'Parameter2: some other value' %}
+	{% Display User, "Parameter1: some value", "Parameter2: some other value" %}
 	These then can be use from inside the User shape as Model.ParameterName.

+#### Other Orchard-specific tags

+	Sets the title of the current page.
+Equivalent to using Html.Title("Title comes here"); in Razor.
+    {% PageTitle "Title comes here" %}

 ## Contribution notes